Subaru (OTCMKTS:FUJHY) Releases FY 2022 Earnings Guidance

-Separately, Zacks Investment Research cut shares of Subaru from a hold rating to a sell rating in a research note on Thursday, October 21st.
+Separately, Zacks Investment Research raised shares of Subaru from a sell rating to a hold rating in a research note on Wednesday.

 Subaru Corp. engages in the manufacture and sale of automobiles, aircraft, engine parts, and industrial machines.
 Its operations are carried out through the following segments: Automobile, Aerospace, and Others.
 The Automobile segment produces, repair, and sells passenger cars and automobile parts.
 The Aerospace segment manufactures, supplies, and repair airplanes and aerospace-related machineries and components.